emilyriehl/emilyriehl.github.io/_pages/talks.md

 The [London Mathematical Society Hardy Lecture Tour](https://www.lms.ac.uk/events/lectures/hardy-lectureship) will include the following stops (with a few additions):

-- 20 June, Aberdeen, "Elements of &infin;-category theory
+- 20 June, Aberdeen, "Elements of &infin;-category theory"

 Abstract: An ∞-category is an infinite-dimensional weak analogue of an ordinary strict 1-category, intended to capture examples of category-like structure in settings where objects have well-defined "mapping spaces," though perhaps only up to weak homotopy equivalence.
 We explain how ideas from formal category theory can be used to extend ordinary 1-category theory to ∞-category theory.
 Most of our definitions and proof techniques are 2-categorical, deployed in a the 2-category of ∞-categories, ∞-functors, and ∞-natural transformations, which is a defined as a quotient of an infinite-dimensional category called an ∞-cosmos where ∞-categories most naturally live.
 This is joint work with Dominic Verity.